Free Summer Programs for Kids

 #2 – Free or Cheap Movies

 It’s fun to go to the movie theater – but not so cheap, especially if you have kids in tow!
 Several movie theaters offer up a less expensive option for families during the summer.
 Cinemark offers a Summer Movie Clubhouse – pay just $1 per show for the kids OR pre-pay $5 for 10 movies!
-All films are rated PG.
 To find a participating movie theater and/or to pre-purchase your movie bundle, head to Cinemark.com.

-Regal Entertainment also offers up a Summer Movie Express during the summer with $1 admission.
+AMC Theatres also offers up a Summer Movie Camp at select locations during the summer with a ticket and concession package for just $4.
 You might also inquire at local theaters near you to see if they will be offering up something similar.

 #3 – Library Reading Clubs

 To avoid having your kids go numb watching TV all summer, encourage reading!
 Many libraries offer up summer reading programs for kids with prizes and incentives.
-Last year’s Tacoma Public Library participants could earn a free zoo day and free books!
-(We’ll keep you updated when the 2018 program launches.)
+For example, this year Tacoma Public Library participants can pick up a bingo card starting June 15 and turn it in for a prize and an entry into the Grand Prize Drawing!

 #4 – Kids Skate Free

 This seems to be a sister program to Kids Bowl Free (see #1 listed above) and operates very similarly.
 Just register your child at KidsSkateFree.com to receive complimentary skating passes for children ages 12 and under.
 Make sure to find the participating skating rink in your area – they may have unique hours and conditions you need to be aware of.
-For the State of Washington, there is one participating rink – Lynnwood Skate (Lynnwood).
+For the State of Washington, there are two participating rinks – Lynnwood Skate (Lynnwood) and Roller Valley Skate Center (Spokane Valley).

 #5 – Vacation Bible School